 Step 3: Pass the KYC/AML requirement (only if selected for delegation)

-In order to receive a delegation, you must also meet the KYC/AML requirements of Mina Foundation and its ecosystem partners.
+In order to receive a delegation, you must also meet the KYC/AML requirements of Mina Foundation.

 If you have recently been selected as a validator who will be receiving a delegation, but have not yet completed any of the KYC/AML requirements, please look out for an email with further instructions.